-On of the most curious claims was made by the Revd George William Cox (1827-1902), an Anglican priest, classical scholar and historian who assumed the title of baronet first given to the Cox family of Dunmanway, Co Cork, in 1706.
+One of the most curious claims was made by the Revd George William Cox (1827-1902), an Anglican priest, classical scholar and historian who assumed the title of baronet first given to the Cox family of Dunmanway, Co Cork, in 1706.

-Was George William Cox deceiving himself, was he deceived by his uncle and father, was he trying to deceive polite society, or was he a real baronet?
+Was George William Cox deceiving himself?
+Was he deceived by his uncle and father?
+Was he trying to deceive polite society?
+Or was he a real baronet?
 And why did and the many other claimants to this Irish title fail to convince the legal authorities?

 Richard Cox, the future judge, was orphaned by the age of three, and was raised in Co Cork by his maternal grandparents and his uncle John Bird.
-He went to school in Clonakilty, and then by his own account spent ‘three years idling’ before going to England to study law.
+He went to school in Clonakilty, and then by his own account he spent ‘three years idling’ before going to England to study law.

 He was apprenticed in the manorial courts of the Earl of Cork, built up a lucrative legal practice, became Recorder of Kinsale, and acquired an estate at Clonakilty ca 1687.
-But he lost his post in Kinsale when James II became king and moved to Bristol, where he practiced as a barrister.
+But he lost his post in Kinsale when James II became king.
+He moved to Bristol, where he practiced as a barrister.
 There he got to know the Irish-born diplomat Sir Robert Southwell (1635-1702), kinsman of Sir Thomas Southwell of Rathkeale, Co Limerick, who introduced him to the Duke of Ormonde, who became his patron.